Most remote hiring processes do not fail because there are no good candidates.

 It helps employers stop wasting interviews on people who would have opted out immediately.

-Read Job Transparency and Competitive Salary Job Posts for the broader Clasva standard.
+Read salary transparency and job transparency for the broader Clasva standard.

 Remote does not mean enough.